You care about your driver’s center of gravity. You may not realize it yet, but you do.

 We can talk physics and materials all day long, but the reality is that, with what engineers have to work with right now, it’s basically impossible to move center of gravity outside of that 12mm x 14mm box (SD card) we talked about before.
 Kind of amazing, right?
 Front CG, back CG…your driver, my driver, the center of gravity is always somewhere within that little box.

 3. How Millimeters Make Drivers Go Farther.

-Small CG movements within our little box can have a significant impact performance.
+Small CG movements within our little box can have a significant impact on performance.

 Despite having CG locations that are only millimeters apart, a Ping G30 plays very differently from a Callaway Big Bertha Alpha Double Black Diamond.
 Why?
 CG location.